fixie-ai/fixie-examples/README.md

-# fixie-examples
+# Fixie.ai Examples

-Examples of how to use the Fixie AI platform.
+This repo contains examples of how to use the Fixie.ai platform.